With ‘The Life Ahead,’ Sophia Loren is approaching her 100th movie. She’s going for much more.

 When a scrappy young boy named Momo (Ibrahima Gueye) comes into her life, the two form a bond forged by shared trauma and the will to survive: he as a Muslim immigrant, she as a former prisoner in Auschwitz.
 (Gary’s novel was adapted in 1977 as “Madame Rosa,” starring Simone Signoret.)

 “The Life Ahead,” which begins streaming on Netflix on Nov.
 13, “is a very good story for me because it has all the things a woman is looking for,” Loren explains.
 “A house to live [in], children to take care of and, God [willing], to find the right time to be able to do all the things you can do for others.”
-Although the book was published in the 1970s, she adds, Gary’s themes — immigration, tolerance, overcoming tribal chauvinism and cultivating mutual understanding — have proven to be not just timeless but urgently relevant.
+Although the book was published in the 1970s, she adds, Gary’s themes — immigration, tolerance, overcoming tribal chauvinism and cultivating mutual understanding — have proved to be not just timeless but urgently relevant.
 “Along with Edoardo, I thought it was quite possible to do a film that would be very, very interesting in this moment,” Loren says.

 As Madame Rosa, Loren wears a trailing gray wig and a perpetual scowl, downplaying the natural beauty that made her famous and manages to startle to this day.
 Last year, at the pre-Oscar Governors Awards, where she helped honor the director Lina Wertmuller, she electrified a roomful of jaded Hollywood insiders just by standing before them in all her regal, still-glamorous glory.
 “I don’t like the ‘still,’ ” she says, waiting a beat before adding, “No, I'm joking.
 It’s fine.
 Life goes on for everybody, I’m not the only one.”